scottie34/microrest.php/README.md

+# Query Param Quick Win
+Fork of microrest to manage query params of GET action

 # Marmelab Microrest

 Microrest is a Silex provider to setting up a REST API on top of a relational database, based on a YAML (RAML) configuration file.